 4. Customers don’t have to restate their problem.

-Success means having customer data on hand, ready to rock n’ roll.
-Your customers want to feel like they’re recognized and heard.
 Successful agents know Suzie is calling, and Suzie’s computer crashed last week, so she called then, too.
 They have the information they need to help Suzie, and they make informed decisions without asking her to relive her nightmare of an experience.
+This will create a positive customer experience, motivating agents to keep improving their interactions with customers.

 5. Communication is easy and transparent.